0papi/filehandler/README.md

 ## Input Validation:

-- [ ] Validate user input, ensuring the specified file exists.
+- [*] Validate user input, ensuring the specified file exists.

 ## Hashing Functionality:

-- [ ] Implement hashing functionality using a hashing crate like crypto or ring.
+- [*] Implement hashing functionality using appropriate crate
-- [ ] Allow users to choose the hashing algorithm through CLI options.
+- [*] Allow users to choose the hashing algorithm through CLI options.

 ## File Reading:

-- [ ] Read the contents of the specified file.
+- [*] Read the contents of the specified file.

 ## Hash Calculation:

-- [ ] Calculate the hash of the file content using the chosen algorithm.
+- [*] Calculate the hash of the file content using the chosen algorithm.

 ## Output Display:

-- [ ] Display the calculated hash to the user.
+- [*] Display the calculated hash to the user.

 ## Error Handling:

-- [ ] Implement error handling to gracefully handle issues such as file not found, invalid algorithms, etc.
+- [*] Implement error handling to gracefully handle issues such as file not found, invalid algorithms, etc.

 ## Logging:

-- [ ] Optionally, implement logging for informative output and error tracking.
+- [*] Optionally, implement logging for informative output and error tracking.

 ## Testing: